fbertran/SelectBoost.gamlss/README.md

 Results: This package implements an extension of the **SelectBoost** algorithm, F. Bertrand, I. Aouadi, N. Jung, R. Carapito, L. Vallat, S. Bahram, M. Maumy-Bertrand (2015) <https://doi.org/10.1093/bioinformatics/btaa855> and <https://doi.org/10.32614/CRAN.package.SelectBoost>, to **GAMLSS** (Generalized Additive Models for Location, Scale and Shape).

+> **Conference highlight.** SelectBoost for GAMLSS and quantile regression was presented at the Joint Statistics Meetings 2024 in Portland, OR, in the talk *"An Improvement for Variable Selection for Generalized Additive Models for Location, Shape and Scale and Quantile Regression"* (Frédéric Bertrand & M. Maumy).
+The presentation underscored how correlated resampling improves recall and precision in high-dimensional, highly correlated settings.

 ## Key features
 - **Bootstrap stability-selection** for all distribution parameters (μ, σ, ν, τ) with optional SelectBoost grouping over correlation clusters.
 - **Multiple engines:** classical stepwise via `gamlss::stepGAIC()`, lasso/ridge/elastic-net via **glmnet**, grouped penalties via **grpreg**/**SGL** (group lasso / sparse group lasso), and per-parameter engine choices.